 But anyway, once inside, the Colosseum was as impressive as ever.
 (Well, not ever, I’m sure it was more impressive in its own time than during our Rome holiday.)

-The Colosseum was Flavius’s amphitheater and the most important edifice of Rome, not only for its considerable size but also for its solid and admirable structure.
-The construction began in 79 and the Colosseum was inaugurated in 80 by Titus with games that lasted for 100 days.
+The Colosseum, also known as the Flavian Amphitheatre, is the most important edifice of Rome, not only for its considerable size but also for its solid and admirable structure.
+Its construction began in 79 AD and the Colosseum was inaugurated in 80 AD by Titus with games that lasted for 100 days.
 During this celebration, around 5,000 (!) animals were killed.

 After gladiator battles were forbidden in the year 438, the amphitheater was used for hunting wild beasts until 523.
 Its subterranean was built at the end of the first century to accommodate naval battles, as well.